What are architectural reviews, who does them, what is the purpose of a review, and what is the benefit to the homeowners of Fairway Pines?

 6. Who does the Architectural Review?

-In accordance with the Covenants and Restrictions, a committee has been established consisting of homeowners, like yourself, who have volunteered to perform this function.
+In accordance with the Covenants and Restrictions (Article 8), a committee has been established consisting of homeowners, like yourself, who have volunteered to perform this function.
 The committee reviews the submittal documents, perhaps visits the site in question, and returns their opinion to the Board of Directors who then responds to the submitter.
 The whole process should take approximately two weeks.

 7. How do I find more information about Architectural Reviews?

 Information on Architectural Reviews can be found in the Fairway Pines Declaration of Covenants and Restrictions

 .
 This legal document applies to all 309 lots within Fairway Pines and a copy of it should have been given to you when you closed on your house.
 If you did not receive a copy or have misplaced it, an official version can be obtained from the Wayne County Register of Deeds.

 8. How do I submit information for an Architectural Review of my landscaping?

 Putting together information for a review, in most instances, can be relatively simple.
 Copy the provided Architectural Review (AR) Form